Jasper89c/Jaspers-GC-Mods/README.md

 2. Use the helper panel for quick actions.
 3. Hover ship names to see tooltip stats.
 4. On the disband table, click `10%`, `50%`, or `All` to fill the disband amount automatically.
+5. many other changes!

+acssess the dashboard to enable/disable changes that you want or dont want!

 ## Notes